mostaphaRoudsari/stunning-spork/README.md

 - EnergyPlus - https://github.com/NREL/OpenStudio/releases/latest

 ### Python
 - Python packages required are listed in the `requirements.txt` file.
-Most of them you'll already have on your machine, but for those you don't, try running the following command to install them `pip install -r "./requirements.txt"`
+Most of them you'll already have on your machine, but for those you don't, try running the following command to install them:

-- The next step is to fix a dodgy bit of code in Honeybee.
-All you need to do is comment out some lines in the `./honeybee/radiance/sky` file.
-You can find this by running the following:
-    ```python
-    from honeybee.radiance.sky import skymatrix
-    print(skymatrix.__file__)
-    ```

-    Once you've found the file, just comment out lines [90-91].
-The code should then look something like the following:

-    ```python
-    ...
-    89    def wea(self, w):
-    90        # assert hasattr(w, 'isWea'), \
-    91        #     TypeError('wea must be a WEA object not a {}'.format(type(w)))
-    92        self._wea = w
-    ...
-    ```
+`pip install -r "./requirements.txt"`

 After that, you should be ready to start generating some funky looking charts!

 ![UTCI plot](./samples/utci_comfort_example.png)

 ![UTCI comparison plot](./samples/utci_comparison_example.png)